-In November 2009, the three judges of Trial Chamber III announced that Mr. Bemba’s trial would begin on April 27, 2010.
-But on March 8, 2010 the Chamber announced that the trial would be delayed until July 5, 2010.
+In November 2009, the three judges of Trial Chamber III announced that Bemba’s trial would begin on April 27, 2010.
+But on March 8, 2010 the chamber announced that the trial would be delayed until July 5, 2010.
 The reason for the delay, the judges said, was the need to fully consider a defense application that filed in February (see below for information on the defense challenge to admissibility of the case).
 The judges decided on the defense application on June 24, 2010, but the next day they announced a further nine day delay for administrative reasons, including a likely change in the composition of the bench of judges itself.
 The trial was now scheduled to begin on July 14, 2010.
-However, on June 28, 2010, the defense filed a notice of appeal against the Trial Chamber’s decision on Mr. Bemba’s admissibility challenge.
-On October 19, 2010, the Appeals Chamber confirmed the Trial Chamber’s decision on Mr. Bemba’s admissibility challenge, paving the way for the trial to commence.
-On October 21, 2010, the Trial Chamber held a Status Conference at which it confirmed that Mr. Bemba’s trial would commence on November 22, 2010.
+However, on June 28, 2010, the defense filed a notice of appeal against the trial chamber’s decision on Bemba’s admissibility challenge.
+On October 19, 2010, the Appeals Chamber confirmed the trial chamber’s decision on Bemba’s admissibility challenge, paving the way for the trial to commence.
+On October 21, 2010, the trial chamber held a status conference at which it confirmed that Bemba’s trial would commence on November 22, 2010.

-Shortly following Mr. Bemba’s transfer to the ICC in 2008, his defense team filed an application for him to be released from detention until the start of the trial.
-A Single Judge hearing such matters on behalf of Pre-Trial Chamber II rejected Mr. Bemba’s application in August of 2008.
-Under the Rome Statute, the Pre-Trial Chamber is required to reconsider interim release of an accused person every six months.
-Single Judge Ekaterina Trendafilova of the Pre-Trial Chamber rejected renewed applications for Mr. Bemba’s interim release in December 2008 and April 2009.
+Shortly following Bemba’s transfer to the ICC in 2008, his defense team filed an application for him to be released from detention until the start of the trial.
+A Single Judge hearing such matters on behalf of Pre-Trial Chamber II rejected Bemba’s application in August of 2008.
+Under the Rome Statute, the pre-trial chamber is required to reconsider interim release of an accused person every six months.
+Single Judge Ekaterina Trendafilova of the pre-trial chamber rejected renewed applications for Bemba’s interim release in December 2008 and April 2009.

 The prosecution quickly appealed the decision.
-The Appeals Chamber froze the Pre-Trial Chamber’s decision until it could issue a final decision.
-Then on December 2, 2009, the Appeals Chamber overruled the Pre-Trial Chamber’s decision.
-It found that the Pre-Trial Chamber made errors in assessing the factors determining the risk that Mr. Bemba would flee, disrupt the investigation, or commit crimes related to those charged.
-Further, it said that the Pre-Trial Chamber should have identified any specific conditions (for example, observation) required for Mr. Bemba’s release, and a specific state willing to take him.
-With the Appeals Chamber’s final ruling on the matter, Mr. Bemba remained in custody until the start of his trial.
+The Appeals Chamber froze the pre-trial chamber’s decision until it could issue a final decision.
+Then on December 2, 2009, the Appeals Chamber overruled the pre-trial chamber’s decision.
+It found that the pre-trial chamber made errors in assessing the factors determining the risk that Bemba would flee, disrupt the investigation, or commit crimes related to those charged.
+Further, it said that the pre-trial chamber should have identified any specific conditions (for example, observation) required for Bemba’s release, and a specific state willing to take him.
+The Appeals Chamber’s ruling on the matter was final, thus, Bemba has remained in custody throughout the duration of his trial.

 Who is paying for Bemba’s defense?

 If a suspect or an accused person at the ICC is unable to pay for his or her legal defense, the ICC will pay for it.
-Three days after Mr. Bemba’s arrest in Brussels, the Pre-Trial Chamber issued a request to the government of Portugal for information on Mr. Bemba’s property and assets, and a decision on freezing and seizing these assets to secure payment for his defense.
-In August 2008, the court’s chief administrator, the Registrar, issued a provisional decision on Mr. Bemba’s ability to pay.
+Three days after Bemba’s arrest in Brussels, the pre-trial chamber issued a request to the government of Portugal for information on Bemba’s property and assets, and a decision on freezing and seizing these assets to secure payment for his defense.
+In August 2008, the court’s chief administrator, the Registrar, issued a provisional decision on Bemba’s ability to pay.
 She found that he was not indigent (unable to pay), and so not eligible to receive any financial assistance for his defense from the court.
-The Pre-Trial Chamber then ordered the Registrar to work with Portuguese officials to establish a monthly payment from Mr. Bemba’s frozen bank account to pay defense costs and support his family.
-The Registry has had difficulties in securing adequate payments from Mr. Bemba’s assets.
-As it has worked with governments to trace and freeze further assets, Mr. Bemba’s defense bills have climbed.
-In October 2009, Trial Chamber III ordered the Registry to indirectly pay for Mr. Bemba’s defense until repayment from Mr. Bemba to the court can be secured.
+The pre-trial chamber then ordered the Registrar to work with Portuguese officials to establish a monthly payment from Bemba’s frozen bank account to pay defense costs and support his family.
+The Registry has had difficulties in securing adequate payments from Bemba’s assets.
+As it has worked with governments to trace and freeze further assets, Bemba’s defense bills have climbed.
+In October 2009, Trial Chamber III ordered the Registry to indirectly pay for Bemba’s defense until repayment from Bemba to the court can be secured.

 What was the defense challenge to admissibility of the case?